khakhalin/notes/dictionary.md

 **Kimball data warehouse model**: see [[data_wh]]

-**Kubernetes** (db): Open-source system for deploying applications on a cloud.
-Originally developed by Google.
-Operates **pods** that each contains several **containers**, to be placed together, within the same localhost.
-Pods can communicate with each other via pod IP.

 **LDA**
 1. (text): Latent Dirichlet Allocation (see [[10_Text]])
 2. (ml): Linear Discriminant Analysis (see [[04_Features]])